NihiraGolasangi/From-Pixels-to-3D-Semi-Calibrated-Stereo-Reconstruction-and-Depth-Validation/steps/stereo_matching.md

 ### 2. Detect Keypoints & Descriptors using SIFT
 - Apply SIFT to both the left and right images.
 - We detect:
     - `Keypoints` : Location of distinctive image features.
+List of cv2.KeyPoint objects.
     - `Descriptors` : 128D feature vector describing each keypoint.
+Numpy array of dimension `(N,128)`

 ### 3. KNN Descriptor Matching (k=2)
-- Perform k-nearest neighbor matching of descriptors using the L2 norm.
-- For each descriptor in `img_left`, we find its 2 nearest matches in  `img_right`
+- We use Brute-Force k-NN Matcher `BFMatcher.knnMatch` to find, for each descriptor in the left image, the top 2 best-matching descriptors in the right image based on Euclidean (L2) distance.
 - Here descriptor `d1` from left image will have two matches from the right image:
     - `m` : lowest distance from `d1` (best match)
     - `n` : second lowest distance from `d1` (second best match)
+- `matches` is a list of lists.
+    - Each outer list element corresponds to one descriptor from the left image (des1).
+    - Each inner list contains the top k matches (i.e., DMatch objects) from the right image (des2), sorted by distance.

 ### 4. Lowe’s Ratio Test for Filtering